Isa Guha Recalled As Shaw Announces Retirement

 "I have played cricket for England for ten years.
 Whilst I have enjoyed my time playing, I feel it is now time to retire from the international game ahead of my move to Australia."

-Shaw made her ODI debut in 1999 and her Test debut two years later and will be fondly remembered by England fans after she took four for 34 and was in the middle when the winning runs were hit in England's 2009 World Cup success over New Zealand in Australia.
+Shaw made her ODI debut in 1999 and her Test debut two years later and will be fondly remembered by England fans after she took four for 34 and was in the middle when the winning runs were hit in England's 2009 World Cup over New Zealand in Australia.

 She had only been told she was due to play moments before the match after Jenny Gunn was ruled out due to injury.
-Shaw then went on to play in all five matches as England were crowned ICC Women's World Twenty20 champions at Lord's four months later.
+Shaw then went on to play in all five matches as England were ICC Women's World Twenty20 champions at Lord's four months later.

 She played five Tests, 70 ODIs and 22 Twenty20 Internationals in all, scoring 484 runs in all international cricket and taking 76 wickets.